katiestar99/ansible/docs/docsite/rst/network/user_guide/platform_dellos9.rst

 Dell OS9 Platform Options
 ***************************************

-The `dellemc.os9 <https://github.com/ansible-collections/dellemc.os9>`_ collection  supports Enable Mode (Privilege Escalation).
-This page offers details on how to use Enable Mode on OS9 in Ansible.
+The `dellemc.os9 <https://github.com/assible-collections/dellemc.os9>`_ collection  supports Enable Mode (Privilege Escalation).
+This page offers details on how to use Enable Mode on OS9 in Assible.

 .. contents::
   :local: